 The out-of-pocket payment share of current spending on health has not fallen as fast as expected, in part because the health reforms successfully reduced financial barriers to access, which led to a substantial increase in the use of health services, particularly among people who had not been covered before.
+For example, the number of hospitalizations per 100 population more than doubled between 2010 and 2018.
 In addition, the first phase of reforms did not expand coverage of outpatient medicines, which is where out-of-pocket spending has increased in recent years, compounded by medical inflation.
 A challenging economic environment, including depreciation of the national currency, combined with the absence of mechanisms to control prices, has increased the relative cost of medicines, most of which are imported.
 Limited coverage of medicines has been a key factor in out-of-pocket spending on health remaining high despite improved population coverage – a gap in coverage that is now being addressed through further reforms.

 This review is structured as follows.
 Section 2 sets out analytical approach and sources of data used to measure financial protection.
 Section 3 provides a brief overview of health coverage and access to health care.
 Sections 4 and 5 present the results of the statistical analysis, with a focus on out-of-pocket payments in Section 4 and financial protection in Section 5.
 Section 6 provides a discussion of the results of the financial protection analysis and identifies factors that strengthen and undermine financial protection: those that affect people’s capacity to pay for health care and health system factors.
 Section 7 highlights implications for policy.
 Annex 1 provides information on household budget surveys, Annex 2 the methods used, Annex 3 regional and global financial protection indicators, and Annex 4 a glossary of terms.